 Thousands of Americans experience a spinal cord injury each year.
-These injuries are devastating and can result in life long care causing significant physical challenges and emotional stress.
-Living with a spinal cord injury is extremely costly and can result in life long medical bills, loss of income, lengthy hospital stays, rehabilitation services and more.
+These injuries are devastating and can result in lifelong care causing significant physical challenges and emotional stress.
+Living with a spinal cord injury is extremely costly and can result in longstanding medical bills, loss of income, lengthy hospital stays, rehabilitation services and more.

 Below are recent statistics on spinal cord injuries:

-- There are about 17,000 new spinal cord injuries a year.
+- There are approximately 17,000 new spinal cord injuries annually.

 - About 282,000 people are currently living with a SCI.

 - The average age of injury is 42 years.